staltz/xstream/README.md

 ### <a id="imitate"></a> `imitate(other)`

-Changes this current MimicStream to imitate the `other` given stream.
+This method exists only on a MimicStream, which is created through `xs.createMimic()`. `imitate` changes this current MimicStream to imitate the `other` given stream.

 The *imitate* method returns nothing.
 Instead, it changes the behavior of the current stream, making it re-emit whatever events are emitted by the